whitphx/stlite/packages/desktop/README.md

 }
 ```

-## Data persistence
+### File system

+_stlite_ runs your Python code on [Pyodide](https://pyodide.org/), a CPython runtime compiled to Wasm, and Pyodide's backend, Emscripten, provides a virtual file system.
+When _stlite_ runs your app, it mounts the source files onto the virtual file system, and what your Python code can access (e.g. `open("/path/to/something")`) is files and directories on the virtual file system.

+The default file system ([`MEMFS`](https://emscripten.org/docs/api_reference/Filesystem-API.html#memfs)) is ephemeral, so the files saved in the directories are lost when the app is restarted.
+If you want to persist the files across the app restarts, you can use the IndexedDB-based file system ([`IDBFS`](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api-idbfs)) or mount directories on the host OS file system to directories on the virtual file system.

+#### File persistence with IndexedDB backend

-You can mount the IndexedDB-based file system ([`IDBFS`](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api-idbfs)) to the specified directories by adding the `stlite.desktop.idbfsMountpoints` field to your `package.json`.
+You can mount the IndexedDB-based file system ([`IDBFS`](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api-idbfs)) to directories on the virtual file system that your Python code can access, e.g. `open("/path/to/file")`.
+You can specify the mount points via the `stlite.desktop.idbfsMountpoints` field in your `package.json` like below.
 Note that you have to run the `dump` command again to apply the change.

-The mounted file system is persistent across the app restarts, while the default file system ([`MEMFS`](https://emscripten.org/docs/api_reference/Filesystem-API.html#memfs)) is ephemeral.
+The mounted file system is backed by IndexedDB and its data is stored in the browser's IndexedDB, so the files saved in the directories are persistent across the app restarts.

-In the example below, the IndexedDB-based file system is mounted to the `/mnt` directory so that the files saved in the directory are persistent.
+In the example below, the IndexedDB-based file system is mounted to the `/mnt` directory on the virtual file system, so that the files saved in the directory are persistent.

 ```json
 {